Nylon 46: Development

 As early as the 1930s, when Wallace Carothers produced Nylon for the first time, he noticed nylon 46 has a melting point (Tm) of 278 °C. Due to the intra-molecular deamination of butanediamine to produce pyrrole during heating, the molecular weight growth becomes difficult because pyrrole acts as a terminator in polycondensation.
 Without precise control over polymerization processes, one can only get a dark color low molecular weight oligomer without any commercial value.
 When he discovered the more valuable nylon 66, the development of nylon 46 was shelved.

 In 1977, pale to white high-molecular-weight nylon 46 (Mw = 45,000, inherent viscosity 2.09 in 98% formic acid at 30 °C) was produced through a solid-state polymerization (SSP) technique by Gaymans et al., which gave hope to industrialization of nylon 46.

 DSM cooperated with Twente University of Technology to accomplish the commercialization of nylon 46 in May 1984, and DSM announced that it had mastered the industrialized process of nylon 46.
 In late 1985, a 150 t/a pilot-plant was built; in 1990, a nylon 46 full scale plant was run in Geleen, The Netherlands.
 According to patents and the literature, one can conclude that the color of the product is key to the industrialization of nylon 46.

+Chemical Reaction of Producing Nylon 6:6

+It's a condensation polymer.
+In condensation polymerization reactions, when monomer molecules are joined together, smaller molecules are removed.
+Heating adipic acid with hexamethylenediamine in the presence of rutile produces nylon 6:6.